-PSC to Monitor Policemen during 2019 Polls - THISDAYLIVE
+PSC to Monitor Policemen During 2019 Polls - THISDAYLIVE

 By Ernest Chinwo in Port Harcourt

-The Police Service Commission (PSC) has said it will establish a team to monitor the conduct of policemen during the 2019 polls to ensure they are apolitical during the exercise.
+The Police Service Commission (PSC) has said it would establish a team to monitor the conduct of policemen during the 2019 polls to ensure they are apolitical during the exercise.

-Speaking with journalists after a meeting with the Rivers State Governor, Nyesom Wike, at the Government House, Port Harcourt on Thursday, the Commissioner in charge of South-south in the PSC, Mr Austin Braimoh, said the action is aimed at addressing the negative contributions of the police to the electoral process.
+Speaking with journalists after a meeting with the Rivers State Governor, Nyesom Wike, at the Government House Port Harcourt on Thursday, Commissioner in charge of South-south in the PSC, Mr. Austin Braimoh, said the action is aimed at addressing the negative contributions of the police to the electoral process .

-Braimoh said: “The Police Service Commission is setting up a team that will monitor the conduct of policemen during the general election.
+He said: “The Police Service Commission is setting up a team that will monitor the conduct of policemen during the general elections.

-“We are mindful of the fact that in every wrong activity during any election, the police are usually blamed.
+“We are mindful of the fact of that in every wrong activity during any election, the Police are usually blamed.
 The new board has deemed it necessary to go round the zones and sensitise that the commission will not fold its hands to watch the election manipulated.”

 He said that the action is necessary because the Nigerian Police contribute 80 per cent of the security personnel for elections, hence the need for action to be taken.

-Braimoh said that a 12-point guideline has been drawn up to regulate the conduct of policemen during the elections, adding that the guidelines have been circulated across the country.
+Braimoh said that a 12-point guideline has been drawn up to regulate the conduct of policemen during the elections.
+He said the guidelines have been circulated across the country

-He said: “We want the public to hold policemen accountable during the general election.
+He said: “We want the public to hold policemen accountable during the general elections.
 Our men will go round to monitor the policemen, not the elections.

-The PSC representative noted that the objective of the exercise is to ensure credible polls.
+The Police Service Commission representative noted that the objective of the exercise is to ensure credible polls.

 He said the public will be availed telephone numbers to report the excesses of erring policemen.